Skip to main content

 Someone even wrote on the Butthurt Philippines' Facebook page something as stupid as this:

 Can this person truly prove that systems don't reform people?
 The last I read From Third World to First--the late Lee Kuan Yew didn't have to wait for Singaporeans to straighten up!
 No, LKY already imposed several rules, which in turn, reformed Singaporeans from being pasaways (Tagalog term for an unruly person) into law-abiding citizens.
-This guy Alibata needs to buy a copy of From Third World to First and focus on Chapter 13 called "Greening Singapore".
+This guy, Alibata, needs to buy a copy of From Third World to First and focus on Chapter 13 called "Greening Singapore".
 Does this guy have the guts to prove his claims to the National University of Singapore?
-The Lee Kuan Yew School of Public Policy (LKYSPP) founded by Kishore Mahhubani would just laugh at him, or even have him caned, if applicable.
+The Lee Kuan Yew School of Public Policy (LKYSPP) founded by Kishore Mahbubani would just laugh at him, or even have him caned, if applicable.

-Education helps reform people but it's not a panacea.
+Education helps reform people, but it's not a panacea.
 Everyone can get a college degree but there are rules to follow.
 As my example goes, a smoking ban will help minimize smoking.
 Some people still break the law.
 However, if there's a smoking ban in certain areas, you can enforce it.
-Does Alibata here expect people not to smoke if there was no smoking ban?
+Does Alibata here expect people not to smoke if there were no smoking ban?
 If there was no smoking ban, no amount of school education will help.
 It's because without a smoking ban--people may soon start to smoke as early as Grade 1.
 How can a teacher be effective in punishing children who start smoking if there was no smoking ban in schools?
 Will Alibata here would open a gasoline station and not put a smoking ban?
 Would you deliver gasoline without a warning sign you're carrying something flammable?
 I wonder what is Alibata thinking here?
 Alibata might as well expect his gasoline station to go sky high, because he didn't put the necessary smoking ban!

 I gave the proposals and they laughed at it.
 The usual rebuttal is, "It's not with the 1987 Constitution, it's with the politicians!"
 Oh please, that's the same old argument.
-The results are saying otherwise.
+The results say otherwise.
 Why are more Filipinos going abroad than working at home?
 Why is that even a deluded demigod from Davao is now running for senator?
 Why is it that Robin Padilla, an actor, won?
 Sure, I can support Padilla's call for constitutional reform but I refuse to back him up 100%.
 Those who complained that Padilla won need to reexamine the presidential system!
 If there was nothing wrong with the 1987 Constitution then are these people willing to use an operating system from 1987?
 When will they get the analogy that the Constitution of a country, is the country's operating system?

 The UCL defines a constitution as: